Public Liability Lawyers Gold Coast

 It all depends upon the complexity of your case, the number of injuries you have sustained and the number of specialists we will need to have you assessed by.
 In some circumstances some legal costs are paid by the Public Liability insurer.
 Those costs can be 50% – 70% of your final legal bill with us.

-An estimated range of our costs is given to you at our initial consultation after getting details of your claim and assessing the complexity of the matter.
+Our team will give you an estimated range of our costs at our initial consultation after getting details of your claim and assessing the complexity of the matter.
 Public Liability matters are time costed.
 That is, we charge for the amount of time we put into your claim.